Definition of Grey List

 - FATF involvement may help a country tied up in illegal activities come back to form and shape.

-- Greylist is more of a warning to prevent a country from coming to blacklist where the regulations and penalties are more severe.
+- Greylist is more of a warning to prevent a country from coming to the blacklist where the regulations and penalties are more severe.

 - Greylisting may help a country revive its lost economy and amend its mistakes.